-Our team of talcum powder cancer lawyers have fielded many calls from women suffering from ovarian cancer, as well as their family members calling about deaths caused by ovarian cancer that may have been linked to their loved one’s use of Johnson & Johnson baby powder, Shower to Shower baby powder, or another talc products.
+Our team of talcum powder cancer lawyers has fielded many calls from women suffering from ovarian cancer, as well as their family members calling about deaths caused by ovarian cancer that may have been linked to their loved one’s use of Johnson & Johnson baby powder, Shower to Shower baby powder, or another talc products.
 Here are some of the common questions we have fielded from prospective clients:

 - Does Johnson & Johnson talcum baby powder cause ovarian cancer?